 Man Utd begin new manager search – shortlist confirmed, ‘thorough’ process, talks start

-Manchester United have begun their search for a new permanent manager, with several high-profile names in the frame to take over from Ralf Rangnick at the end of the season.
+Manchester United’s hunt for a new permanent manager has begun, with several high-profile candidates in the running to succeed Ralf Rangnick at the end of the season.

-United have been without a permanent boss since the dismissal of Ole Gunnar Solskjaer in November, with Rangnick only installed on an interim basis until the end of May.
+United has been without a permanent manager since the November sacking of Ole Gunnar Solskjaer, with Rangnick merely serving as an interim until the end of May.

-At the end of the campaign, the 63-year-old German will move upstairs into a two-year consultancy role, allowing a new man to take the helm at Old Trafford.
+At the end of the season, the 63-year-old German will be promoted to a two-year consulting role, allowing a new manager to take over at Old Trafford.

-According to The Athletic, the process to find Rangnick’s successor is now underway, and a shortlist of candidates has been identified.
+According to The Athletic, the search for Rangnick’s replacement is now begun, with a shortlist of applicants established.

-The Red Devils will then run through various other stages in the hope that a ‘thorough procedure’ will allow them to get the new man in place with plenty of time before the start of the 2022-23 season.
+The Red Devils will then go through a series of further steps in the hopes that a “thorough procedure” will allow them to get the new guy in place in plenty of time before the start of the 2022-23 season.

-Several high-profile names have been linked with the job since the departure of Solskjaer, including former Tottenham boss Mauricio Pochettino and Ajax manager Erik ten Hag.
+Since Solskjaer’s departure, several high-profile names have been connected with the role, including former Tottenham manager Mauricio Pochettino and Ajax manager Erik ten Hag.

-Both men are understood to be among United’s options.
+Both men are thought to be options for United.

-However, United’s desire to ‘arrange preliminary conversations’ over a new boss could be made difficult by the situations both men currently find themselves in.
+However, United’s willingness to ‘schedule preliminary negotiations’ about a new CEO may be complicated by the situations in which both individuals currently find themselves.

-Both men manage clubs in PSG and Ajax that are in contention for honours at home and in Europe, making discussions potentially difficult.
+Both men manage clubs in PSG and Ajax that are competing for titles both at home and in Europe, which might make negotiations difficult.

-It was reported last week that some United players want Old Trafford chiefs to step up their pursuit of Pochettino, while Ten Hag is one of the most sought-after young coaches on the continent.
+Last week, it was claimed that several United players want Old Trafford executives to pick up their pursuit of Pochettino, while Ten Hag is one of the continent’s most sought-after young managers.

-Rodgers is still among the favourites in the betting, although his once sky-high stock has fallen as the Foxes have struggled in the Premier League.
+Rodgers is still one of the betting favorites, though his previously lofty status has dipped as the Foxes have struggled in the Premier League.

-After consecutive fifth-place finishes, Leicester are now closer to the relegation places than the top-four as injuries have taken their toll.
+Leicester is currently closer to the relegation zone than the top four after consecutive fifth-place finishes, as injuries have taken their toll.

-United will be hoping that whoever their new boss is, they will be able to come in and lead the side in the Champions League next season.
+United will be hoping that whoever their new manager is will be able to lead the team in the Champions League next season.

-However, that is far from a forgone conclusion with Arsenal, West Ham, Tottenham and Wolves all in the running for that final ticket into Europe’s elite competition.
+However, it is far from certain, with Arsenal, West Ham, Tottenham, and Wolves all vying for the final spot in Europe’s elite league.

-Paul Pogba and co. did their chances no harm on Sunday afternoon, with a hard-fought 4-2 win over Leeds at Elland Road putting them four points clear of the Hammers in fifth.
+With a hard-fought 4-2 win over Leeds at Elland Road on Sunday afternoon, Paul Pogba and co. moved four points clear of the Hammers in fifth place.